top of page

 I always find it quite interesting where a name comes from or what background a name has.
 According to legend, the origin of Catrina (or Catrín) can be traced back to the Aztec figure Mictecacihuatl, the goddess of death.
 Is that trustworthy for a restaurant?
 No idea!

-Online ressources
+Online Ressources

 When restaurants have a website and are active on social media, I always appreciate it.
 It's so much easier to get a good first impression and see what to expect before visiting.
 In addition to their own website (see the overview above), you will find